Yitzhak Shamir: Published works

 He wrote Sikumo shel davar, a book which was published in English by Weidenfeld and Nicolson, London, as Summing Up: An autobiography (1994).

 Overview of offices held

 Shamir twice served as prime minister (Israel's head of government).
 His first stint spanned from 10 October 1983 through 13 September 1984, leading the 20th government during the latter portion of the 10th Knesset.
-His second stint lasted from 20 October 1986 through 13 July 1992, leading the 22nd government government during the latter half of the 11th Knesset, and 23rd and 24th governments during the 12th Knesset.
+His second stint lasted from 20 October 1986 through 13 July 1992, leading the 22nd government during the latter half of the 11th Knesset, and 23rd and 24th governments during the 12th Knesset.

 Shamir was a member of the Knesset from after his 1973 election until 1996.
 During the first portion of the 13th Knesset Shamir served as the Knesset's opposition leader (at the time an unofficial and honorary role) from July 1992 through March 1993.

 Shamir became leader of Herut and Likud in 1983, leading Likud until 1993.